openfaas/docs/docs/languages/dockerfile.md

 ## Dockerfile language

+Build a function from a Dockerfile using [Docker](https://www.docker.com/).

 The Dockerfile language is treated as a special case for `faas-cli`, instead of building with a pre-defined entrypoint abstracted from the user, the whole contents of a given folder are used to build an image.

 The default Dockerfile shows how to fork a CLI process once per request, however you can put whatever you like in the Dockerfile.